anhofmann/check_crashplan/README.md

-# check_crashplan
+# check_crashplan.sh
-Nagios Health Script for Crashplan
+Zabbix Script for Crashplan healthcheck and backup lag in seconds